Austin Ambassador HLS (1982-84)

 Maintenance Services for an Austin Ambassador in Northern Ireland

-Maintaining an Austin Ambassador requires specialized knowledge due to its unique hydragas suspension system and other period-specific features.
+Maintaining an Austin Ambassador requires specialized knowledge due to its unique Hydragas suspension system and other period-specific features.
 While many modern garages may not be familiar with this model, there are options available:

 1. Classic Car Specialists